 Procter & Gamble Co (NYSE:PG), for instance, trades at a higher earnings multiple than it has since before the financial crisis.
 Back then, it was driving double-digit EPS growth and significant annual dividend increases.
 Now, minimal profit growth is reflected in the dividend, which was raised only 1% last year and just 3% this year.
 Yet investors are paying the same multiple they did 10-12 years ago for a much weaker earnings profile.

 But KHC stock has pulled back substantially over the past few months, making it a much more attractive pick at the moment.
 KHC has dropped almost 20% just since early June, and there are near-term concerns.
 The packaged food space doesn’t look particularly strong at the moment, and the acquisition of Whole Foods Market by Amazon.com, Inc. (NASDAQ:AMZN) has raised fears of margin compression.

 From a long-term perspective, however, the lower price makes KHC look much more attractive.
-The company still is growing profits, and still has cost cuts and other benefits coming from the Kraft/Heinz merger.
+The company is still growing profits, and it still has cost cuts and other benefits coming from the Kraft/Heinz merger.

 Horace Mann Educators Corporation (NYSE:HMN) has a very narrow, but very attractive, niche.
 The Illinois-based company sells insurance primarily to public school teachers, administrators, and employees.

 It has been a success so far.
 Revenue has risen steadily and consistently over time.
 HMN stock did struggle for most of the last decade, but it’s since improved operations and profit margins.